 The reason why portable handheld scanning devices and Workstations on Wheels (WoWs) are so common in hospitals is that they make great barcode scanners.
 That is their job.

-Our Barcode Scanning SDK uses the camera found on even the most basic mobile phones.
+Our Barcode Scanner SDK uses the camera found on even the most basic mobile phones.
 Today, even basic smartphones utilise powerful processors and 4K cameras rivaling many dedicated cameras.

 This enables superior scanning, whether in poor lighting conditions or of damaged barcodes at a distance.
-To see it for yourself, go to and download a test app.
+To see it for yourself, download a test app.

 7. Setup costs should be minimal